TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 - Your movement is unaffected by nonmagical difficult terrain.
 - You gain a burrowing, climbing, or swimming speed (your choice) equal to your base walking speed.
   - I have chosen swimming speed.

+### Alert
+Always on the lookout for danger, you gain the following benefits:
+- You gain a +5 bonus to initiative.
+- You can't be surprised while you are conscious.
+- Other creatures don't gain advantage on attack rolls against you as a result of being hidden from you.

+### Keen Mind
+You have a mind that can track time, direction, and detail with uncanny precision.
+You gain the following benefits:
+- Increase your lntelligence score by 1, to a maximum of 20.
+- You always know which way is north.
+- You always know the number of hours left befor ethe next sunrise or sunset.
+- You can accurately recall anything you have sen or heard within the past month.

+### Skilled
+You gain proficiency in any combination of three skills or tools of your choice.
+- I have chosen Stealth, Perception, and Performance.

 ## Spells